I was fortunate enough to spend a few days in Darwin two weeks ago and it was all about crocodiles, waterfalls and adventure tours!

 We had only gone about 500m when Chugg, the croc, appeared.
 This was the first time I had seen a croc in its own habitat and he was a big boy.

 Up next was a helicopter flight over the floodplains with Jock.
 Now, I am scared of heights, well not just heights, but essentially crashing and dying.
 And let’s just say when I saw the helicopter had no doors, I was a little hesitant.
 But I pulled on my big girl pants and hopped aboard.
 The view from the air was enthralling and it made we realise just how vast and spectacular our outback is.

 This tour will not be forgotten and I would jump at the opportunity to take hubby back there to experience it.

-Another early start to the day and we headed to Fogg Dam Wildlife Conservation area in a small group of 3 people, plus our guide Rob.
+Another early start to the day with Ethical Adventures NT on the Wetlands & Wildlife tour.
+We headed to Fogg Dam Wildlife Conservation area in a small group of 3 people, plus our guide Rob.

 This tour is all about taking it easy and soaking in the atmosphere and scenery.
 Fogg Dam was majestic early in the morning.
 We saw lots of different birds and even spotted a small croc.
 The wetlands are a “must do” for bird watchers and even non-bird people like me could see the appeal.

 After enjoying some homemade mango muffins and a coffee we headed to Corroboree Billabong on the Mary River where we boarded a 90-minute cruise.
 I had to laugh when the safety person gave the “what to do in an emergency” speech.